corruptbear/my_sdge/README.md

 CCA: CCA generation fee + SDGE delivery fee - allowance credit + PCIA

-NEM2.0: similar to above; uses net consumption instead of consumption for calculations; applies the allowance credit as described in [page 6](https://www.sdge.com/sites/default/files/elec_elec-scheds_nem.pdf).
+NEM1.0: similar to above; uses net consumption instead of consumption for calculations; applies the allowance credit as described in [page 6](https://www.sdge.com/sites/default/files/elec_elec-scheds_nem.pdf).
+(the current calculation is estimate only, it has not taken non-bypassable into account yet, so it's NEM1.0)